Ismailbabatunde/Coffe-Sales-Project/README.md

 - Flavours
 - Packaged Chocolate
 # Summary of Findings
-- Hightest grossing product is Tea.
+- Highest grossing product is Tea.
 - Lowest grossing product is Packaged Chocolate.
 - June had the highest amount sold at $166,486.
 - February had the lowest amount sold at $76,146.
-- Sales increased during the second quater.
+- Sales increased during the second quarter.
-- Sales declined by 38% in the first quater.
+- Sales declined by 38% in the first quarter.
 - Highest sales time ranged between 7:00AM to 11:00AM.
 - Lowest sales time is 1:00AM.
 - Sales was relatively averaged between 2:00AM to 6:00AM.